xoloki/digitalcash/README.md

 # The Mathematics of Digital Cash

-This repository contains the source LaTeX file for the paper titular paper.
+This repository contains the source LaTeX file for the titular paper.
 It also contains a cached version of the rendered PDF.

 To regenerate the PDF: